RudyMartin/TidyLLM/docs/GATEWAY_ARCHITECTURE_ANALYSIS.md

 ## **Why This Matters for MCP Integration**

 ### **MCP Integration Status**:
-✅ **4 Core Gateways**: Fully integrated with MCP Knowledge Server ❓ **3 Utility Services**: Can use MCP but not part of main workflow
+✅ **4 Core Gateways**: ContextGateway orchestrates and coordinates all others ❓ **3 Utility Services**: Can use MCP but not part of main workflow

 ### **Real-World Usage**:
 - **Enterprise Workflows**: Use the 4 core gateways in sequence
 - **Specialized Tasks**: Call utility services directly when needed
-- **MCP Knowledge**: Available to all services through standardized interface
+- **MCP Context**: Available to all services through ContextGateway orchestration

 ## **Conclusion**